 Shopping for a credit card can be an overwhelming experience.
 There are close to 1,000 credit cards offered in the United States.
 When shopping for a new card, it is important to apply for one that meets your financial objectives.
 Perhaps that is obtaining the lowest interest rate possible because you know you’ll be carrying some debt from one month to the next.
 It could be you want a rewards card where using the card actually earns you money with every transaction.
 It all comes down to what you want a credit card to do for you.

-Two of the very best credit cards on the market are the Chase Slate card and the Citi Double Cash card.
+Two of the very best credit cards on the market are the Chase Slate card and the Citi® Double Cash Card – 18 month BT offer.
 They both have some tremendous features, but they are targeted to two different types of consumers.

 Let’s first review the similarities between these two cards: